-- Place the sugar snap, snow, and thawed peas, into a large bowl with the greens.
+- Place the sugar snap, snow, and thawed peas, into a large bowl with the greens and optional radish slices.
 Add the herbs and enough dressing to lightly coat the salad and gently toss.
 Season with salt and pepper to taste.
 Serve immediately garnished with cheese and edible flowers.

 Check out my Facebook Live cooking demo of this salad with the 3 variations below: https://www.facebook.com/thecreativefeast/videos/561124908113428/